CyanogenMod/android_frameworks_compile_slang/README.rst

 to the functions and global variables within a script.
 In summary, global variables and functions within a script that are not declared static will generate get, set, or invoke methods.
-This provides a way to set the data within a script and call to its functions.
+This provides a way to set the data within a script and call its functions.

 Take the addParticles function in fountain.rs as an example::